-Take a personal interest in one of the satellite-tagged turtles or a turtle tagged in Costa Rica.
+Take a personal interest in one of the satellite-tagged turtles or a turtle flipper-tagged in Costa Rica.
 The donation directly supports sea turtle conservation programs.
-Click the blue ADOPT button on the top right for details.
+Click the blue ADOPT button on the top right for details or use this link.

 Collect all the plastic trash you use in a 24-hour period.
 Consider how much plastic trash your street produces in a day; the whole city; the state; the nation.
 Think about how you and others can get through each day using less plastic and encourage others to reduce and recycle as well.
 Replace plastic items with more eco-friendly options.
 Start with something simple, such as switching plastic bags for reusable cloth bags and work your way towards leading a plastic-free life!
 To upcycle hard-to-recycle items, check out TerraCycle.com.

 Helium-filled balloons are frequently released into the sky to celebrate events.
 Like plastic trash, helium balloons end up in the ocean, especially when released near the coast.
 Sea turtles mistakenly eat the balloons and die.
 If you know of a group planning a balloon release, ask them to consider another attention getter.

 Visit smile.amazon.com and select the Sea Turtle Conservancy as your charity of choice.
 Amazon will automatically donate .05% of your purchase price to us!
 Start shopping for sea turtles now at https://smile.amazon.com/ch/59-6151069